How do I become a Master Gardener?

 - The virtual Q&A sessions will be one hour a week, hosted on Zoom by me, the Master Gardener coordinator.
 These are opportunities to check in, dive deeper, and ask questions concerning the modules, the Master Gardener program, or gardening in general.
 Guests will include OSU experts and current Master Gardener volunteers.

-Registration for the 2023 Master Gardener Volunteer Training course is now closed.
-If you would like to be notified when registration opens for 2024, please fill out this form and someone will contact you in late fall/early winter of 2023.
+Registration for the 2024 Master Gardener Volunteer Training course is now closed.
+If you would like to be notified when registration opens for the 2025 course, please use this form to indicate that.

 Step 2: Complete volunteer hours

-Once trainees have completed the volunteer training course and passed the final exam, the final step to Master Gardener certification is fulfilling 40 volunteer hours on behalf of the program.
-There are many ways to do so, including:
+The other half of Master Gardener certification is fulfilling 40 volunteer hours on behalf of the program.
+There are many ways trainees can do so, including:

 - Answering telephone/email requests for gardening information

-- Helping at one of the community gardens they oversee or support
+- Helping at one of the community gardens we oversee or support

-- Staffing plant clinics at local garden shows or events
+- Staffing plant clinics at local garden shows or community events

 - Working on projects with local schools